jembi/hearth/README.md

 yarn start
 ```

-The default FHIR version is DSTU2 as set in the config files, to change this either change the config files or make use of overriding config variable via environment variables:
+The default FHIR version is STU3 as set in the config files (we don't yet support R4), to change this either change the config files or make use of overriding config variable via environment variables:
 ```
-server__fhirVersion=stu3 yarn start
+server__fhirVersion=dstu2 yarn start
 ```

 To run the tests: